haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-for UX tests:
+look at unit test list below

-  - we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM
+NOTE: we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM
-  -

-working on an improved preset loading UX

 NEXT UP:

 unit tests: all basic commands run
-  - do
+  + do
-  - repeat
+  + repeat
-  - updateCount
+  + updateCount
   - prefix (with/without flag)
   - set (state is setable and readable)
   - switch modes (verify keys actually change)